-One of the founders of the PPP podcast Nathaniel Schooler is currently taking a road trip around Europe and this episode is an update of the why and the how and of course what it has been like so far.
+One of the founders of the PPP podcast Nat Schooler took a road trip around Europe and this episode is an update of the why and the how and of course what it has been like so far.

 Hosted by IBM sales leader Steven Dickens.
 This episode turned the tables and Nat got a chance to share a little bit of his family history.

 He also explains what travelling has been like across Europe under the shadow of Covid19.

 If you want to learn more about Nat’s trip Facebook is the best place to see all his posts.

 He talks a about the Mann family’s 1933 vintage Lagonda.
 The picture is the slightly earlier model, Nat’s grandfather is in the passenger seat.

 Nathaniel Schooler 00:49

 Oh, this is quite interesting.
 I’ve got Steven Dickens here with me today and welcome before I get stuck in!
 Nice to see you Steven.